e-graveyard/yapt/.docs/README.rst

 -  Good-looking API documentation with **Sphinx**
 -  CI/CD pipeline on **GitHub Actions** with:

+   -  Python venv caching for faster pipelines
-   -  Linting, typing and style checking
+   -  Linting, style and code duplication checking
    -  Test execution and coverage report upload
-   -  Docker image push to DockerHub
+   -  Docker image build and push to DockerHub

 The API documentation live preview is available at `yapt.upsetbit.co`_.